 Gallatin County is committed to the eventual goal of zero fatalities and serious injuries on its roadways.
-As a reflection of this commitment, Gallatin County has adopted the following interim goal (Figure 19):
+This commitment aligns directly with Montana's Vision Zero, a statewide initiative outlined in the Comprehensive Highway Safety Plan, which commits to "zero fatalities and serious injuries on Montana's roads."
+As a reflection of this shared vision, Gallatin County has adopted the following interim goal (Figure 20):